Youngertss/easy_gem/README.md

 python -m migrations.seed
 ```

-redis start (for chat - you still need this.
+redis start (you still need this for chat.
 Delete all services except redis if you want):

 ```bash
 docker compose up